ansonnn07/object-detection/README.md

 Then, download the images using `download_images.py`.
 You can choose either to download asynchronously (recommended, much faster) or sequentially.
 Remember to change the configurations in `config.py` as necessary to make sure the script works as you wanted.

 Then, the images will be labelled using [Label Studio](https://labelstud.io/).
-Run Label Studio using Docker is the easiest.

-The object detection model (YOLOR in this case) is trained and tested in this [Colab Notebook](https://colab.research.google.com/drive/10pKU_u90_jgfDrG3YsMK7h_RbLW6yZ_P).
+For training, you may open it directly in [Google Colab here](https://colab.research.google.com/github/ansonnn07/coin-detection/blob/main/2.%20Training%20and%20Detection.ipynb).
+Or refer to the `2.
+Training and Detection.ipynb` notebook to train locally.